tcardonne/dotfiles/README.md

 My dotfiles, managed by [chezmoi](https://github.com/twpayne/chezmoi).

-I mainly use Windows with Ubuntu on WSL.
+I mainly use Windows with Ubuntu on WSL, but I'm migrating towards Ubuntu.

 ## Windows Setup